sern-handler/handler/README.md

 </div>

 ## Why?
-- Most handlers don't support discord.js 14.7+
+- Featherweight, lightning-fast.
+A framework that's tailored to your exact needs.
+- Support for discord.js v14 and all of it's interactions
-- Customizable, composable commands
+- Hybrid, customizable, composable commands.
+Just how you like.
 - Plug and play or customize to your liking
-- Embraces reactive programming for consistent and reliable backend
+- Developed reactive.
+For consistent and reliable backend
 - Customizable logger, error handling, and more
-- Active development and growing [community](https://sern.dev/discord)
-## 👀 Quick Look

-* Support for discord.js v14 and all interactions
-* Hybrid commands
-* Lightweight and customizable
-* ESM, CommonJS and TypeScript support
+- We're active and growing, always here to help.
+[Join the community](https://sern.dev/discord)
+- Use it with TypeScript, ESM, or CommonJS.
+All welcome.
-* A powerful CLI and awesome community-made plugins
+- Unleash the full potential with a poweful CLI and awesome plugins.

 ## 📜 Installation